senthadev/SimpleTextIM/README.md

 [logo]: https://github.com/senthadev/SimpleTextIM/raw/master/doc/images/SimpleTextIM.png "Design"

-### High level responsibility of each components
+### High level responsibility of each modules

-*1. Request handler*
+*1. Request Handler*

 This module handles the initial login requests.
 Once the user is validated, it adds an entry in the mapping table with reference to a newly created
 Actor instance and pass the socket object for further communications.
+If it's already exists, then socket object is passed for further communications.

-And submits a message, stating that a new user has logged in, to the Message Handler to inform all other active users.
+Once login is successful, it submits a message, stating that a new user has logged in, to the Message Handler, to inform all other active users.

-*2. Message handler*
+*2. Message Handler*

 This module's responsibility is to pass the messages to requested mailbox.
 For example, if the message is for Alice then it calls the Alice's Actor object via looking up the mapping table and passes the messages to it's mailbox.